Applying for a course at SPTI: The Sherwood Psychotherapy Training Institute

 - Policy and Procedure on the Monitoring of Criminal Records is also available to download [DBS Policy]

 Application Deadlines We do not specify application deadlines as all of our courses recruit until they are full.
-Applicants should contact the Admissions Office in the first instance to confirm places are still available, and apply before the course is due to start.
+Applicants should contact Admissions in the first instance to confirm places are still available and apply before the course is due to start.
 As we process applications on a first come, first served basis, early applications are advised to avoid disappointment.

 Application Processing Timescales We aim to respond to all applications within one month of receipt, if not sooner.
 In cases where this is not possible, applicants will be informed accordingly.

-Offers Applicants to SPTI clinical training programmes (BSc & MSc) are reminded that all offers are subject to a satisfactory criminal records check by obtaining an adult enhanced DBS Certificate.
-Acceptances of offers made are processed on a first come, first served basis.
-Places are secured by the submission of the required deposit and acceptance of the offer in writing.
+Offers Applicants to SPTI clinical training programmes (BSc & MSc) are reminded that all offers are subject to a satisfactory criminal records check by obtaining an enhanced adult workforce DBS Certificate.
+Places are secured by the submission of the required deposit and online acceptance of the offer as detailed in the offer letter.

-International Students SPTI is not a UK Home Office registered Sponsor with approval to admit overseas students.
-Therefore we will not be able to accept applications from international applicants.
+International Students SPTI is not a UK Home Office Licensed Sponsor with approval to admit overseas students.
+Therefore, we are not permitted to accept applications from international applicants.

-EU students: Following the UK’s exit from the EU, EU students will not be treated as home students and will require student visas.
-As we do not hold a Tier 4 licence, we will not be able to accept applications from EU applicants.
+EU students: Following the UK’s exit from the EU, EU resident students are no longer treated as home students and will require student visas.
+Therefore we are not able to accept applications from EU residents.

 Our documents are in available from our website in a PDF format so you will need a suitable program to open them.
 If you already have a PDF reader installed, clicking on the links above will open the documents.
 You may prefer to right-click and choose save target as to download and save on your computer.
 You may already have a copy of Adobe® Reader®.
 To download a free copy, click here.
 Alternatively try Foxit Reader®, also free.